Buying Property in Australia as a New Zealander: The Complete 2026 Guide

 • Income shading on top of the conversion.
 Some lenders apply an additional discount (often counting only 80% of the converted figure)for serviceability calculations, on the basis that foreign income is inherently riskier.

 These two layers compound.
-A NZ$120,000 salary at a spot rate of NZ$1.00 = AU$0.92nominally converts to AU$110,400.
+A NZ$120,000 salary at a spot rate of NZ$1.00 = AU$0.92 nominally converts to AU$110,400.
 Apply a 75% conversion buffer, and it’s assessed at AU$82,800.
-Apply a further 80% income shading and it lands at AU$66,200 — about 60% of the headline figure.
+Apply a further 80% income shading and it lands at AU$66,200 — about 60% of the original figure.
 That dramatically affects borrowing capacity and is why two lenders looking at the same applicant can produce wildly different maximum loan amounts.

 Documentation requirements